Healthy Homes Assessment Paparangi

 Paparangi Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is required to all Paparangi and New Zealand rental homes where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is mandatory to all Paparangi and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their the conformance to each Healthy Homes Standards that apply or will be applied during the tenure of an apartment rental.
+• Property managers and landlords are required to keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be in force to the rental property.

-• Property managers and private landlords must make sure their rental properties comply according to Healthy Homes Standard within 90 days of a newly renewed, extended or changed lease.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding house tenancies) must comply with the Healthy Homes Standard regardless of when the tenancy began.
+• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must adhere to the Healthy Homes Standard regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes